 On April 1, 2019, the Company acquired certain assets and assumed certain liabilities of the PortfolioCenter business and on May 1, 2019 the Company acquired PIEtech, Inc., (collectively the "Acquired Companies"), and management excluded from its assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2019, the Acquired Companies' internal control over financial reporting associated with total assets of \$605,787 thousand and total revenues of \$37,020 thousand included in the consolidated financial statements of the Company as of and for the year ended December 31, 2019.
-Our audit of internal control over financial reporting of the Company also excluded an evaluation of the internal control over the financial reporting of the Acquired Companies.
+Our audit of internal control over financial reporting of the Acquired Companies.